If you are preparing to do a major paint job around the home, one thing you may be considering is how to carry around the heavy paint itself.

 This means that you are dealing with another variation of standards.

-In the US, the pound is the standard measurement, but the real difficulty is that gallon is the volume without the density.
+In the US, the pound is the standard measurement, but the real difficulty is that a gallon is a volume without the density.

 So, there is no agreed-upon math formula to make the conversion unless you understand the gravity of the paint.